aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

-Unlike the previous study, where the outline of each Gahagan biface was projected onto a 2D plane, this effort enlists a spline extracted from the surface geometry of the 3D mesh.
-The spline follows the contours of the highest curvature around the entirety of the lateral and basal edges.
-The remainder of the landmarking protocol is based upon the spline, which was subsequently split at four mathematically-defined locations.
+Unlike the previous study, where the outline of each Gahagan biface was projected onto a 2D plane, this effort enlists a spline extracted from the surface geometry of the mesh itself.
+The spline follows the highest curvature contours around the periphery of the lateral and basal edges.
+The remainder of the landmarking protocol is based upon the spline, which was split at four mathematically-defined locations.

 ``` r
 knitr::include_graphics('images/extractspline.png')